 The prayer of Exorcism in Christianity is inspired by verse 5 of chapter 5 of the Book of Revelation of John the Theologian: “Et unus de senior bus dicit mihi one feverish Ecce visit Leo de tribu Iuda radix David aperire librum et Septem signature eius.”
 If you want to cast out the demons, repeat the prayer seven times and say “Amen” at the end.

 “Ecce Crucem Domini!

 5. Invoke and command the demon to call his name and come out

-The final step is to command the demon to split out his name and to come out from the body he possessed.
-The demons are declared enemies of life, even demons have their bosses who challenge them to evil deeds.
+Also, the final step is to command the demon to split out his name and come out from the body he possessed.
+The monsters are declared enemies of life; even demons have their bosses who challenge them to evil deeds.
 They bring disaster, disease, poverty, and death.
-So there is a possibility that the demon may speak one of the following names.
+So, the demon may speak one of the following names.
 Which are names of demons who have less authority and do not speak the name of God: